HadiBeyzaee/Panda_Chemistry_Gym/README.md

 <!-- Title and Introduction -->
-# Insertion-Scenarios
+# Panda_Chemistry_Gym
-**Exploring Deep Reinforcement Learning for Precise Cap, Vial, and Rack Insertions using Stable Baselines3 Algorithms**
+**Exploring Deep Reinforcement Learning for Chemistry Laboratory Bench Tasks**

-Welcome to the Insertion-Scenarios project, where we dive deep into the world of reinforcement learning and precision insertions.
-In this repository, we showcase cutting-edge scenarios involving the delicate tasks of Cap, Vial, and Rack insertions, all accomplished using advanced techniques from the stable-baselines3 and sb3-contrib library.
+In this repository, through
+simulation-based experimentation, we explore the performance of model-free off-policy deep reinforcement learning algorithms in executing pick-and-place and insertion-based tasks such as vial, rack, and spatula insertion, and the precise picking and placing of vial caps.

 ## Project Overview
 As industries demand higher precision and efficiency in their automation processes, the need for intelligent and adaptive robotic systems becomes ever more critical.
 This project serves as a playground for developing and testing reinforcement learning algorithms that can excel at intricate insertion tasks.